LogtalkDotOrg/logtalk3/examples/named_databases/NOTES.md

 to prevent it.
 One important consequence is that, although it is possible to *load* files with static predicates into named databases, saving them will only save the dynamic predicates.
-I.e. named databases loading static resources should re regarded as a read-only databases.
+I.e. named databases loading static resources should be regarded as read-only databases.

 A hook object is provided for optimizing calls to the named database API predicates within object and categories.